kafasin/google_image_scraping/README.md

 # Google image scraping
-Scraping the images from google to train the model (28 x 28)
+Scraping the images from google to train the model